 When it comes to celebrating the holiday season, it's important to remember the reason Christmas is important in the first place.
 Fortunately, the National Cathedral offers a variety of creative and unique sermons and services specifically about the Christmas story and "reason for the season" throughout the month of December.

-Special events this year include the Advent Lessons and Carols on Sunday, December 2, the "Family Messiah: The Christmas Story and Selected Highlights" performance on Saturday, December 8, and the Bethlehem Simulcast Prayer Service on Saturday, December 15, 2018.
+Special events this year include the Advent Lessons and Carols on Sunday, Dec.
+2, the "Family Messiah: The Christmas Story and Selected Highlights" performance on Saturday, Dec.
+8, and the Bethlehem Simulcast Prayer Service on Saturday, Dec.15, 2018.

 Public services also take place on Sundays all month long starting with Rite I of the Holy Eucharist at 8 a.m. followed by Rite II at 9 a.m. (and again at 11:15 a.m. for the live webcast).
 Sunday services conclude with the choral evensong or evening prayer at 4 p.m.
 All are welcome to attend these public events.

 Do Some Holiday Shopping at Cathedral Gift Store

 You can find unique holiday gifts at the National Cathedral Museum Store.
 Books, music, statues, jewelry, and other gifts can be found there.